Explore the Valleys Regional Park

 Parc Penallta, Ystrad Mynach

-Rolling green hills and vast views await at Parc Penalta.
+Rolling green hills and vast views await at Parc Penallta.
 There are three easy waymarked trails through the park, all starting from the main carpark.

 At the top you'll find the High Point Observatory - a striking steel pod topped with a space-age spike from where you get 360 degree panoramas for miles.
 There are lots of other interesting sculptures including a giant hare and massive metal egg.